open-contracting/deploy/docs/deploy/redash.rst

       docker-compose up -d

-Finally, check that the new version is running by `accessing Redash, clicking your icon, "System Status"<https://redash.open-contracting.org/admin/status>`__. and reading the *Version*.
+Finally, check that the new version is running by viewing the `"System Status"<https://redash.open-contracting.org/admin/status>`__ page and reading the *Version*.
+You may need to log into Redash to access this page.

 Troubleshoot
 ~~~~~~~~~~~~